Do you want to improve the relationships of your life?

 Tremendously improve them.
 Every.
 Single.
 One.

-Whether in business, ministry, marriage or friendships — improve in this one area — and every relationship of your life will improve.
+Whether in business, ministry, marriage or friendships – whether you are a leader or serve on a team – if you improve in one area, every relationship of your life will improve.
 Guaranteed.

 How, you ask?

 That’s it.
 And, it sounds simple, but if you’re honest, you know it is not.

 Listening is a dying art.
 There are truly few good listeners in the world it seems these days.
 We hear lots, but we listen so poorly.
 And, in fairness to all of us, there is far too much noise to really listen.

 The word listen is defined so much stronger than just to hear.
 There’s an attentiveness.
 An intentional effort.
 A designed purpose for hearing.

 And, one secret to improving every relationship is to improve your own listening skills.

 And, in full disclosure, I’ll admit I’m not one of those naturally skilled at listening.
 Ask my wife.
 And, she actually is an expert listener.
 I’m quick to find an answer, assume I know what you’re going to say, or grow impatient if I think you’re taking too long to share the details.

 I know how to listen.
 I was supposedly trained in one of my master’s degrees.
 In being trained to be a counselor, we were taught how to listen.
 It’s important for the profession.
 Knowing how and actually doing it are not always equal functions.
 Again, ask my wife.
 (And, by the way, I was never a very good counselor and that was probably one of the primary reasons.
 I was too eager to fix problems at times.)